Battle of the Blades: Hosts and judges

 The show is hosted by Hockey Night in Canada's Ron MacLean and singer Keshia Chanté.
 Four-time World Figure Skating Champion Kurt Browning is an "Elite Battle Expert" correspondent, providing colour commentary.
 Browning had previously hosted from seasons 1 to 3, and was a judge in seasons 4 to 5.
 Virgin Radio 999 DJ Maura Grierson was added in season three as the "Battle Correspondent", providing viewers with a look backstage, but did not return in subsequent seasons of the show.

 In season one, the head judge was Emmy Award winning choreographer and figure skater Sandra Bezic, with Olympic champion Dick Button being the other regular judge.
 There was also one rotating guest judge each week from the world of hockey or figure skating.
 Season Two saw the departure of Button and the addition of retired NHL player Jeremy Roenick as the second regular judge.
-Season Four featured a completely new judging panel with Browning switching from hosting to judging, Olympic figure skating gold medalist and season one champion Jamie Salé, and former NHL player and season two competitor P.J.
+Season Four featured a completely new judging panel with Browning switching from hosting to judging, Olympic figure skating gold medallist and season one champion Jamie Salé, and former NHL player and season two competitor P.J.
 Stock, with no rotating guest judges.
 Season five saw the departure of Salé, bringing back the rotating guest judges.
 In the second week of competition, Stock swapped to become a contestant, filling in for an injured Colby Armstrong, and Armstrong took over as a regular judge in place of Stock.
-Season six saw another complete overhaul of the judging panel with Olympic ice dancing gold madelist Scott Moir, Olympic ice hockey gold medalist and season 5 runner-up Natalie Spooner, and Junior Canadian figure skating champion Elladj Baldé as regular judges.
+Season six saw another complete overhaul of the judging panel with Olympic ice dancing gold medallist Scott Moir, Olympic ice hockey gold medallist and season 5 runner-up Natalie Spooner, and Junior Canadian figure skating champion Elladj Baldé as regular judges.